neha3489/Forecasting-and-Anomaly-Detection-in-Wikipedia-Web-Traffic-Using-Seq2Seq-CNN-/README.md

 ## 🤖 Models Used
 ### Seq2Seq CNN
-- Uses causal convolutions and an encoder-decoder architecture.
-- Captures both short-term and long-term dependencies in sequential data.
+-Employs causal convolutions to model temporal dependencies without allowing information leakage from future time steps.
+-Learns encoder-decoder representations that handle varying sequence lengths and generate stable multi-step predictions for time series data.

 ### N-BEATS (PyTorch)
-- Fully connected deep architecture for time series forecasting.
+-A deep fully-connected architecture designed specifically for time series forecasting, implemented using PyTorch.
-- Decomposes signals into trend and seasonal components.
-- Quantile variant used to estimate uncertainty in predictions.
+-Decomposes the input signal into trend and seasonal components, making it robust and interpretable for both short- and long-term forecasts.

 ---